 - A book or movie that influenced your personality.

 Here are the main tips on how to write a reflective essay and always stay relevant:

 - Write about objects or events.
 You should base your reflective essay on your experience or on an object but not on a real person;

 - Always remain brief, although using bright and colorful language.
-Usually a reflective essay is limited to 400-600 words, so you need to put all your thoughts into a limited amount of symbols.
+Usually, a reflective essay is limited to 400-600 words, so you need to put all your thoughts into a limited number of symbols.
 Make sure you follow all the guidelines carefully;

 - Examine the vocabulary to enrich your lexis.
 When you are describing a certain event or appealing to someone’s feelings, it is important to make your language live and attractive.
 Don’t hesitate to use synonyms and avoid common phrases to make your essay colorful and juicy;

 - Always use transition phrases to connect paragraphs together.
-Such phrases keep parts of an essay together like a glue, so neglecting them may result in poor organization and losing interest to the work.
-Don’t forget to use such phrases, as ‘for example’, ‘the opponents think that’, ‘as a result’ and so on;
+Such phrases keep parts of an essay together like glue, so neglecting them may result in poor organization and loss of interest in the work.
+Don’t forget to use such phrases as ‘for example’, ‘the opponents think that’, ‘as a result’ and so on;

 Try to avoid these mistakes if you want to get the highest possible score for your reflective task: